The Sandpiper: Plot

-Laura Reynolds is a free-spirited, unwed single mother living with her young son Danny in an isolated beach house in Big Sur, California.
-She makes a modest living as an artist and homeschools her son out of concern that he will be compelled to follow stifling conventional social norms in a regular school.
-Danny has gotten into some trouble with the law through two incidents, one of indecently touching a girl his age, and the shooting of a fawn to see whether it's a fun thing to do.
-In his mother's eyes these things are innocent expressions of his natural curiosity and conscience rather than delinquency.
+Laura Reynolds (Taylor) is a free-spirited, unwed, single mother living with her preteen son Danny in an isolated beach house in Big Sur, California.
+She makes a modest living as an artist and homeschools her son out of concern that he will be compelled to follow stifling conventional social norms in a public school.
+Recently, Danny has gotten into legal trouble three times, one of indecently touching a girl his age, and shooting a fawn to understand if hunting is "fun".
+In his mother's eyes, these things are innocent expressions of his natural curiosity and conscience rather than delinquency.

-The judge orders her to send the boy to an Episcopal boarding school where Dr. Edward Hewitt is headmaster and his wife Claire teaches, or the judge will send Danny to reform school.
-Edward and Claire are happily married with two student sons boarding away from home at a college-preparatory school, but their life has become routine and their youthful idealism has been tamed by the need to raise funds for the school and please wealthy benefactors.
+The local judge orders Danny to an Episcopal boarding school in lieu of reform school, a decision equally odious to Laura.

+Dr. Edward Hewitt (Burton) is headmaster and his wife Claire (Saint) teaches.
+Edward and Claire are happily married with two student sons boarding away from home at a college-preparatory school, but their life has become routine and their youthful idealism has been tamed via social and golf clubs, and the constant need to raise funds for the school and please wealthy benefactors.

-At an initial interview, there is a fleeting attraction between Laura and Edward, but this quickly turns into tension brought on by their greatly differing world views and Laura's dislike of religion.
+At an initial interview, there is a fleeting attraction between Laura and Edward, but this quickly dissipates, due to their greatly differing world views and Laura's disdain of religion and bourgeois conformity.
 Finally she storms out.

-She attempts to flee the area with Danny but the police quickly catch them and take the boy away to the school.
-He has trouble fitting in because his mother's homeschooling has placed him far in advance of boys his age in many subjects; the standard course of instruction at the school leaves him restless and bored.
-At Claire's suggestion, Edward visits Danny's mother to learn more about his upbringing.
+She attempts to flee the area with Danny, but the police catch them and bring the boy to school.

+He has trouble fitting in; his mother's homeschooling has placed him far in advance of boys his age.
+He can recite the Canterbury Tales in Middle English, verbatim.
+The standard courses of instruction at the school leave him restless and bored.
+At Claire's suggestion, Edward visits Danny's mother to learn more about his unique upbringing.

-Laura's unconventional morals disturb Edward because they conflict with his religious beliefs.
-After visiting her several more times he finds her irresistible and cannot get her out of his mind.
+Laura's unconventional morals disturb Edward because they conflict with his religious and social beliefs.
+After visiting her several more times, he begins to fall in love.
 They begin a passionate affair.
 Laura tells herself that Edward is a fling like her other lovers, but to her surprise she finds herself falling in love with him, becoming jealous of his wife Claire.
 He struggles with guilt, while she urges him to accept their love.
 Meanwhile, Danny flourishes after Edward relaxes school rules and allows the boy to choose more advanced classes.